Sign In

 Weed Control

-Cardiff Council has the responsibility to control all weeds found in the city's parks, housing estates and adopted highways.
+We are responsible for controlling weeds found in the city's parks, housing estates and adopted highways.

 What does Japanese Knotweed look like?